Medication-free strategies for dealing with insomnia

 Difficulty falling asleep at night can negatively affect your mood, productivity at work and ability to interact with coworkers and family.
 To help combat this problem, a health care provider may prescribe medications, some of which may cause adverse reactions.
 Fortunately, there are several medication-free strategies for dealing with insomnia that can promote a full and restful night’s sleep.

-According to the U.S. Centers for Disease Control and Prevention, adults require at least seven to eight hours of sleep per day, while teenagers need between nine and ten.
+According to the U.S. Centers for Disease Control and Prevention, adults require seven or more hours of sleep per night, while teenagers need eight to 10.
 Your work performance, ability to concentrate or remember things, driving ability and competence in managing finances may worsen when you do not get enough sleep, underscoring the importance of treating insomnia.

 Treating sleep problems with therapy